kjanshair/kjanshair.github.io/_posts/aws/2020-9-19-setting-up-aws-managed-remote-access-vpn-tgw-2-2.md

 <img src="https://kjanshair.blob.core.windows.net/aws/setting-up-aws-managed-s2s-vpn-tgw-2-2/1.png" alt="1" class="img-responsive center-block"/>
 {% endif %}

-Put a name, a description and you can leave rest of the options default and click *Create Transit Gateway*:
+Put a name, a description and you can leave the rest of the options as default and click *Create Transit Gateway*:

 {% if jekyll.environment == "production" %}
 <img src="https://kjanshair.blob.core.windows.net/aws/setting-up-aws-managed-s2s-vpn-tgw-2-2/2.png" alt="2" class="img-responsive center-block"/>
 {% endif %}

 Now Transit Gateway is ready.
 A default Route Table (with one Route) has been created for you when we provision the Transit Gateway as we have left the rest of the options default.
 Next we need to create **Attachments**.
-As said, we need 2 attachments: A **VPC Attachment** where our EC2 resides and the **VPN Attachment** that we will configuring to securely connect to the EC2 through the tunnel.
+As said, we need 2 attachments: A **VPC Attachment** where our EC2 resides and the **VPN Attachment** that we will configure to securely connect to the EC2 through the tunnel.

 #### VPC Attachment